RIYAYADAV07/TO-DO-Backend/README.md

   2.npm i //To install all the packages used and in json file.

-  3.npm run //To start the server
+  3.npm start //To start the server

   Paths To check :